🌲 Front Range Plant FinderPlant finder

 Cercocarpus ledifolius

 Curlleaf mountain mahogany (Cercocarpus ledifolius) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 10–20 ft tall and 8–15 ft wide, needs low water, and prefers full sun.
+It matures to about 10–20 ft tall and 8–15 ft wide, slow-growing, needs low water, and prefers full sun.
 Evergreen native large shrub / small tree.
 Iconic foothills silhouette.
 Feathery silver seed plumes.

 Photos